LELEC210X/LELEC210X/INSTALL.md

 If possible, every software tool used should be installed and used, on your host system, i.e., your every-day OS.
-Moreover, the Git associated with the project should be cloned on your host system.
+Moreover, **the Git associated with the project should be cloned on your host system.**
 Python and STM32CubeIDE are supported on every common OS, **but GNU Radio is only properly supported on Linux distributions**.
-Additionnally, the libraries for the LimeSDR are maintained on Ubuntu-20.04 and not above.
-We therefore ask you to have Ubuntu-20.04 installed on your computer, using one of the methods presented in the following sections.
+The project is now supported on both GNU Radio 3.8 and 3.10, the first one being only available on Ubuntu 20.04.
+GNU Radio 3.10 can be installed on Ubuntu 22.04.
+The 24.04 could be supported but has not been tested.

 > [!TIP]
 > We strongly recommend students with a Windows OS to only